roag92/dockerWebhook/README.md

 Docker Webhook
 =======

-A PoC for provisioning a Docker Image stored in DockerHub installing a Webhool agent to recreate container in every new image.
+A PoC for provisioning a Docker Image stored in DockerHub installing a Webhook agent to recreate container in every new image.

 # Requirements